dudeperf3ct/dudeperf3ct.github.io/content/posts/tensor_sequence_parallelism.md

 ### PyTorch AsyncTP

 PyTorch AsyncTP decomposes large matmuls into finer sub-matmuls so you can start computing on parts of the input while other parts are still arriving.
 That enables overlap of communication and compute and prevents communication from blocking GPU compute.
+This approach achieves 8% speedup for training Llama 7B and 70B LLMs.

 > Detailed walkthrough on the implementation of AsyncTP in PyTorch and `torchtitan` library: https://discuss.pytorch.org/t/distributed-w-torchtitan-introducing-async-tensor-parallelism-in-pytorch/209487